Skunk In Your Home? 24/7 Emergency Service Available

 Case Study: Rockland County

 A New City homeowner had a skunk denning under their front porch for two consecutive springs.
 Each year the skunk sprayed, saturating the crawl space and seeping into the house.
-The smell lasted weeks.
-We trapped the skunk without incident, installed buried galvanized mesh around the entire porch perimeter, and performed odor remediation.
+The smell lasted for weeks, and made large sections of the home uninhabitable.
+We trapped the skunk without incident, installed protective barriers around the entire porch perimeter, and performed odor remediation.
 Three years later, no skunks have returned.

 Know Your Skunks